redhat-cip/dci-openshift-app-agent/README.md

 - Incorrect spelling of the Topic.
 Login to the [DCI web dashboard](https://www.distributed-ci.io) and go to the `Topics` section in the left menu.
 There you could find the correct names and Topics available to use.
 - If spelling is correct, then this might be a permissions issue.
 Ask the partner team administrator to verify the permissions on the group your account belongs.

-### Remote access to provisioner to retrieve logs

-Note that have to add the SSH public key of the user that runs the "dci-openshift-app-agent-ctl" command to SSH `provisioner_name` with `provisioner_user`, in case you want to retrieve logs from the OCP deployment, such as must-gather.

-Moreover, you need to define these two variables, `provisioner_name` and `provisioner_user`, in your pipeline job definition file.

 ### Problems related to UIDs while running containers with podman in localhost

 Conditions in which the issue appeared: